VysePresident/MafiaBot2/README.md

 -It should be possible to remove a member and their vote from the game if they leave the server.

--Use nicks instead of names where appropriate (votecounts, playerlists, signuplist, etc)

--Retain original playerlist except in case of replacements.

 -Should be able to close signups/game at any point.
 (Discourage accidental use and make sure they are aware it's not the preferred choice.)

 # BUGS (Bunny):